 Introduction to Product Manager Interview Questions

-If you have applied for the position of product manager you might be wondering what kind of questions are going to be asked to you.
-Will you get the traditional questions or some off the wall questions, analytical and scenario-based will be the primary concern.
+If you have applied for the position of product manager, you might be wondering what kind of questions are going to be asked to you.
+Will you get the traditional questions or some off-the-wall questions, analytical and scenario-based will be the primary concern.
 Their main aim is to know about you and your thought process, how would you handle a situation, a team at the time of crisis.
 They want to know your prior working experience and how you have made a difference in your previous organizations.
-They would also want to analyze if you are the right fit for the position and whether the ideas that you bring on the table are worth consideration and implementation.
+They would also want to analyze if you are the right fit for the position and whether the ideas that you bring to the table are worth consideration and implementation.
 Apart from your attitude and your mindset, they would also assess the technical knowledge that you have, decision-making abilities, business sense, and analytical skills.
-To assist you we have shortlisted a set of questions that might be beneficial for you for the product manager interview.
+To assist you, we have shortlisted a set of questions that might be beneficial for you for the product manager interview.

-Now, if you are looking for a job that is related to Product Manager then you need to prepare for the 2020 Product Manager Interview Questions.
+Now, if you are looking for a job that is related to Product Manager, then you need to prepare for the 2021 Product Manager Interview Questions.
 It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Product Manager Interview Questions and Answers which will help you get success in your interview.
+Here, we have prepared the important Product Manager Interview Questions and Answers, which will help you get success in your interview.

 Part 1 – Product Manager Interview Questions (Basic)

 This first part covers basic Product Manager Interview Questions and Answers

 Q1.
 How would you explain our product to someone who is interested in something similar to it, only $10 cheaper?

 This is one of the best questions to be asked in an interview as this assesses the knowledge the candidate has for the company and their products and is comfortable with them.
 This also checks the prioritization, communication, structure, thought process skills of the candidate.
 The answer should contain specific product features, cost-benefit overview, user testimonials, etc. The example supporting this could explain all features and facilities you would get just at the cost of an additional $10.